VBGI/herbs/herbs/docs/sphinx/en/source/http_api.rst

 Description of HTTP request parameters
 --------------------------------------

-Only GET-requests are allowed when talking with the HTTP API service.
+Only GET-requests are allowed when reffering to the HTTP API service.
-To establish connection with the service, one can use either HTTP or HTTPS protocols.
+To establish connection with the service, one can use HTTP or HTTPS protocols.

 Requests with multiple parameters, e.g. `colstart=2016-01-01` and `collectedby=bak`,
 are treated as components of `AND`-type queries: in this example, all records collected after `2016-01-01` and including `bak`
-(case insensitive matching is performed) as a sub-string of `Collectors` field of the herbarium record will be returned.
+(case insensitive matching is performed) as a sub-string of `Collectors` field will be returned.

 `OR`-type querying behavior can be emulated by a series of consequent queries to the database and isn't natively implemented